Pylons/pyramid_formish/docs/index.rst

 - Provide a *display method* for the form.

-- Provide one or more *handlers* for the form's actions that are invoked by :mod:`repoze.bfg.formish` after succesful validation.
+- Provide one or more *handlers* for the form's actions that are invoked by :mod:`pyramid_formish` after succesful validation.

 A form controller may also (but commonly does not) provide a method that does custom validation of a form submission.